 The Experience Corps model is a proven intervention with measurable benefits for students, as well as positive mental and physical health benefits for volunteers who participate.
 By helping young students become better readers, Experience Corps seeks to ensure a lasting legacy of strong futures, supported schools and empowered volunteers.

 Program Launch: 1999

-- 88% of teachers reported that Experience Corps volunteer tutors had a moderate or strong influence on student reading and literacy performance
+- 88 percent of teachers reported that AARP Foundation Experience Corps volunteers had a moderate or strong influence on student reading and literacy performance

 - 93 percent of volunteer tutors reported that they were satisfied with the academic progress they made with students

 Register for an Information Session to learn more about AARP Foundation Experience Corps for the upcoming school year 2017-2018.

 Where: AARP National Office - 601 E Street, NW